 Karl Winkler, director of business development at Lectrosonics, commented on the forthcoming webcast.
 "With the rapid improvements being made in display technologies and videoconferencing functionality— not to mention the rise in multipurpose venue construction—the demand for quality audio in event production has never been higher—or more attainable.
 This program will clear the air of many common misunderstandings."

 MultiMic, Multi-Source Mixing for Live Events: DSP Audio Processing for Boardrooms, Courtrooms, Classrooms, and Multipurpose Venues is free.
-Interested parties are encouraged to register online at:

 Well respected within the film, broadcast, and theatre technical communities since 1971, Lectrosonics wireless microphone systems and audio processing products are used daily in mission-critical applications by audio engineers familiar with the company's dedication to quality, customer service, and innovation.
 Lectrosonics is a US manufacturer based in Rio Rancho, New Mexico.